 The remains of a hut village were found from the Neolithic period in Favella of the Corte, in Sibaritide.
 Other settlements are those of Cassano, Amendolara, Curinga, Girifalco.
-From some pieces of obsidian found in the plains of S. Eufemia and Gioia Tauro it can be deduced that since then there were frequent contacts with the Lipari islands.
+From some pieces of obsidian found in the Plains of S. Eufemia and Gioia Tauro it can be deduced that since then there were frequent contacts with the Lipari islands.

-Among the necropolises, we remember that of Torre Galli, in the Vibonese area, and above all that of Torre Mordillo, between the Esaro and Coscile rivers, where gold foils with orphic inscriptions were found.
+Among the necropolises, we remember that of Torre Galli, in the Vibo area, and above all that of Torre Mordillo, between the Esaro and Coscile rivers, where gold foils with orphic inscriptions were found.

-Calabria is full of evidence of the bronze and iron age, as can be deduced from the discovery of objects in amber, gold, silver.
+There’s plenty of evidence of the bronze and iron age, as can be deduced from the discovery of objects in amber, gold, silver.
 Important, especially for the Iron Age, the finds of Tiriolo, where there is a beautiful Antiquarium.

 Calabria: where Italy was born